HARO - How to use it for SEO | Standard Operating Procedure

 Check the Media outlet and/or Journo links from their site/previous articles

-Check if the outlet gives follow links
+Check if the outlet gives follow links or any links

 When Pitching Haros